WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

-We may communicate with you by telephone, electronically or mail, about our current and new products and services, including participation in any programs we develop, with your consent, which can be withdrawn at any time, at no detriment to you.
+We may communicate with you by telephone, electronically or mail, about our current and new products and services, including participation in any programs we develop.

 You may ask us at any time to stop sending you direct marketing information or being contacted by or on our behalf, in a particular way or at all.
 You can do this by: